 3. GEOGRAPHICAL DISTRIBUTION

 Symptomless hosts for many CTV isolates suggest that CTV probably appeared many years ago in the areas of origin of citrus (South East Asia and the Malayan archipelago) and then coevolved with citrus hosts.
-Moreno et al.(2007) reported that the most destructive epidemics of tristeza occurred in Argentina (1930), Brazil (1937), California (1939), Florida (1951), Spain (1957), Israel (1970) and Venezuela (1980); however, important outbreaks have also been reported in Cyprus (1989), Cuba (1992), Mexico (1995), the Dominican Republic (1996) and Italy (2002).CTV variants causing stem pitting, initially restricted to regions of Asia, Australia, South Africa and South America, have been successively reported in other citrus areas, including California, Florida, and the Mediterranean region.Jones(2021) reported that “CTV occurs in South, Central, and North America; SSA and North Africa; Europe; the Middle East and Arabia; the Indian subcontinent; East Asia; Southeast Asia; and Oceania.
+Moreno et al.(2007) reported that the most destructive epidemics of tristeza occurred in Argentina (1930), Brazil (1937), California (1939), Florida (1951), Spain (1957), Israel (1970), and Venezuela (1980); however, important outbreaks have also been reported in Cyprus (1989), Cuba (1992), Mexico (1995), the Dominican Republic (1996), and Italy (2002).CTV variants causing stem pitting, initially restricted to regions of Asia, Australia, South Africa, and South America, have been successively reported in other citrus areas, including California, Florida, and the Mediterranean region.Jones(2021) reported that “CTV occurs in South, Central, and North America; SSA and North Africa; Europe; the Middle East and Arabia; the Indian subcontinent; East Asia; Southeast Asia; and Oceania.
 Worldwide, CTD has killed more than 100 million trees in Argentina (>26 million), Brazil (>6 million), Venezuela (>6 million), the USA (>3 million), Spain (>40 million), South Africa since 1910 and Israel since the 1950s, and in many other countries with warmer climates across the globe (many millions more killed)and also reported that this CTV caused epidemics with a devastating global pandemic in orange, mandarin, grapefruit and lime orchards and destroyed entire industries”.

 4. TRANSMISSION